Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Leona(walks away with her hands in the air): alright, alright forget I ever said anything

-- Xenos retires during his press conference and Leona bursts out laughing
+- Kyshumu retires during his press conference.
+Kyshumu announces that he will not be entering the next tournament as he wants to give the the next generation a chance(Jax and Leona)

   Max: May be I should retire too